Robert M. Schoch: Works and views

+From the 1980s to the 2000s, Schoch published research in vertebrate paleontology, primarily on fossil mammals from the Paleogene period, such as taeniodonts, brontotheres, pantodonts, dinoceratans and early rhinocerotoids.
+His works on the subject include the 2002 book Horns, Tusks, and Flippers: The Evolution of Hoofed Mammals which he coauthored with Donald Prothero.

 Schoch is best known for his fringe argument that the Great Sphinx of Giza is much older than conventionally thought and that some kind of catastrophe was responsible for wiping out evidence of a significantly older, unknown civilization.
 In 1991, Schoch redated the monument to 10,000–5,000 BC, based on water erosion marks he identified on the Sphinx enclosure walls, and also based on findings from seismic studies around the base of the Sphinx and elsewhere on the plateau.
 The Sphinx water erosion hypothesis is rejected by the archaeological community because of evidence contradicting his conclusions.
 Mark Lehner looked at that the way several structures in the area incorporate elements from older structures, and based on the order in which they were constructed concludes that the archaeological sequencing does not allow for a date older than the reign of Khafra.
 Archaeologists and geologists have also challenged his geological claims.

 Schoch's arguments were featured in the 1993 documentary The Mystery of the Sphinx, which was aired by NBC and presented by Charlton Heston.
 Schoch stars in the film alongside author John Anthony West.

-Schoch also claims that possibly all pyramids — in Egypt, Mesoamerica and elsewhere were the result of the destruction of an ancient protocivilization in Sundaland between 8000 to 6000 years ago by rising sea levels caused by repeated collisions with comets.
+Schoch also claims that possibly all pyramids — in Egypt, Mesoamerica and elsewhere were the result of the destruction of an ancient protocivilization in Sundaland between 8000 and 6000 years ago by rising sea levels caused by repeated collisions with comets.
 In Voyages of the Pyramids Builders he suggests that when its inhabitants were forced out of Sundaland: "That movement, and its cultural legacies over the following millennia, provides the best explanation for the spread of pyramids across the globe."
 In 2006, at the invitation of locals, he investigated the so-called Bosnian pyramid excavations north of Sarajevo, but he concluded that the site held "absolutely no evidence of pyramids per se or of a great ancient civilization in the Visoko region".

 He is also known for his writing on the Yonaguni underwater monuments, where he has dived on several occasions, beginning in 1997.
 His conclusion from analyzing the formations is that this is a natural site possibly modified by humans to suit their needs: "We should also consider the possibility that the Yonaguni Monument is fundamentally a natural structure that was utilized, enhanced, and modified by humans in ancient times."

 Schoch contributed an essay to Lost Secrets of the Gods, a pseudoarchaeology book which argues for the existence of ancient astronauts.
 He has appeared on Coast to Coast AM.

 Another of his interests is the study of parapsychology.
 He has stated that psychokinesis and telepathy are potentially real.